PWSong-ustc/VC-NET/README.md

 * imgaug>=0.4.0

 ## Training
+If you want to train your own model, please run:

 `python train.py  --data-path 'your_dataset_path'  --device 'cuda'  --b 8  --num_classes 2  --lr 0.01  --output-dir 'your_output_path'`

 ## Prediction